mjm973/cartography-map/api.md

 The display application runs as a Processing sketch.
 It uses the HTTP Requests for Processing library to interface with the server and fetch the journey data.
 The app loads the same SVG file used in the client web app into a `PShape` object and splits it for further manipulation.

+- NOTE: There seems to be a bug with Processing's P2D OpenGL rendering engine when drawing the country strokes.
+As it stands, it will cause the application to take a while to start, but should run smoothly afterwards.

 Here are the global parameters:

 | Name                      | Type                | Use                                                                          |